xuexue/neuralkanren/README.md

 to show how to drive miniKanren using an external agent in Python.
 We provide Recurrent Neural Network (RNN) and Graph Neural Network (GNN) agents as examples.
-The implementations of the RNN and GNN are consistent with the models described in the paper.
-(TODO: add link)
+The implementations of the RNN and GNN are consistent with the models described in the paper [0].

 ## Dependencies